-3. Put the Perforce license file for the p4d server instance into /p4/1/root the license file must be renamed to simply the name license.
+3. Put the Perforce license file for the p4d server instance into /p4/1/root

 Your Helix Core instance is now setup, but not running.
 The next steps detail how to make the Helix Core p4d instance a system service.